PaytonLiao/Fullstack_Amazon_clone/README.md

 - **Payment**: PayPal API
 - **Deployment**: Cloud services via Render.com

-- Feel free to try at: https://paytonsamazon.onrender.com/
+- Feel free to try at: https://paytonsamazon.onrender.com/ (the website might take a minute to load bc i am using the free version :))